 Richard Anderson OAM.

 Mr Richard Anderson, OAM, joined the Board of Guide Dogs Queensland in August 1980 and has served as President since 1990.

 Mr Anderson is also a member of the Board of Guide Dogs Australia.
-Mr Anderson is Chairman of the Board of Data #3 Limited and a member of the Board of Lindsay Australia Limited.
+Mr Anderson is Chairman of the Board of Data #3 Limited and Chair of the Board of Lindsay Australia Limited.

 Formerly a partner of PricewaterhouseCoopers (PWC), Mr Anderson was the firm’s Managing Partner in Queensland and a member of the firm’s National Committee.

 He has also been a member of the Board of Trustees of Brisbane Grammar School and the Capital Markets Board of Queensland Treasury Corporation and a member of the Board of Namoi Cotton Limited.

 Ms Leanne Muller joined the Board as a Director in April 2005 and serves as Vice President.